KQM-git/TCL/mechanics/combat/elemental-reactions/internal-cooldown-of-elemental-application.md

 * Attack types: **Normal Attacks**, **Charged Attacks**, **Plunge Attacks**, **Elemental Skills**, and **Elemental Bursts** have different counters for most cases.
 There are known exceptions however:
   * Sword and Claymore characters' ICD series are shared between Normal Attacks and Charged Attacks.
+    * with the exception of Ayaka whose ICDs are separate
   * Catalyst and Polearm Normal Attacks and Charged Attacks are on different series.
     * with the exception of Xiao whose ICDs are shared
   * Aimed Mode Charged Attacks have a different timer.